wso2/docs-is/en/docs/references/usernames-in-identity-server.md

 Selecting a good username is important as it is a prime link to your identity.
 Hence, make sure to adhere to the following best practices when creating usernames.

-## Best Practices for Username Creation
+## Best practices for username creation

 - A username should be easy to remember and difficult to guess.
 - Make sure the username does not give any hints to guess your password.